azriel91/rt_map/README.md

 [![CI](https://github.com/azriel91/rt_map/workflows/CI/badge.svg)](https://github.com/azriel91/rt_map/actions/workflows/ci.yml)
 [![Coverage Status](https://codecov.io/gh/azriel91/rt_map/branch/main/graph/badge.svg)](https://codecov.io/gh/azriel91/rt_map)

-Runtime managed mutable borrowing from a map or vec.
+Runtime managed mutable borrowing from a map.

-This library provides a map and vec that allows mutable borrows to different entries at the same time.
+This library provides a map that allows mutable borrows to different entries at the same time.
+For a map implementation of this, see [`rt_vec`].

-The map implementation is extracted and slightly modified from [`shred`].
+The implementation is extracted and slightly modified from [`shred`].

 ## Usage